bracytrae/git-commit-lab/README.md

 # My Project

-This is a simple HTML & CSS project I pushed and connected to GitHub.
+Simple repo I pushed to github that covers the basics of the git-commit workflow whilst working w/ your code & terminal.

 ## What I practiced

 - Creating a repository locally
-- Connecting a local respository to Github
+- Connecting a local repository to GitHub
 - Renaming branches
-- Checking the status of file's
+- Checking the status of the file's
-- Adding file's to commits
+- Adding files to commits
-- Staging and committing changes made to file's
+- Staging and committing changes made to the file's
-- Pushing code stored locally to Github
+- Pushing code stored locally to GitHub

 ## Commands I Practiced